ft-interactive/guffipedia/README.md

 ## Deploy

-Commits to the master branch will built on CI.
+Commits to the master branch will build on CI.
 Successful builds will be published to live.
 Write tests to prevent bad code being made live.

 ## Uses Starter Kit